Simran0708/Driving-monitoring-solution/README.md

-# Take-home-exercise
-This is the take home exercise for enview technologies backend role

 # Driving Alert Service
 This is a simple Flask application that provides two endpoints for handling driving events and alerts related to vehicle safety.
 The application stores recent vehicle data and triggers alerts based on specific conditions.